progwise/george-ai/README.md

    yarn start
    ```

-3. Visit `http://localhost:3000` to verify the server is running.
+3. The server should now be running at `http://localhost:3000`.

 #### Start the Chat Interface